You Can Make A Difference

 Safe Cat, Safe Wildlife

-The number of wild animals that cats kill are astronomical.
+The number of wild animals that cats kill is astronomical.
 We estimate 95% of animals we rescue have been injured or affected by cats.

-There is a simple solution, keep your cat indoors or in an outdoor enclosure.
-This will not only keep wildlife safe but themselves as well while still allowing them play and explore.
+There is a simple solution, keep your cats indoors or in an outdoor enclosure.
+This will not only keep wildlife safe but keep cats safe as well while still allowing them play and explore.
 Cat owners can install barriers along their fences to stop them escaping for as little as $200.